A few things to note for 2020 with full details further down the page –

 - Ojibwa checkpoint

-- Birchwood Bobcats Snowmobile Clubhouse – location map
+- Birchwood Bobcats Snowmobile Clubhouse (Outside only) TO BE CONFIRMED – location map

-There will be no volunteers stationed at the Campground or Fire Halls – these are simply good locations that we designate as bivy spots to help racers plan ahead.
+There will be no volunteers stationed at the Campground.
+These are good locations that we designate as bivy spots to help racers plan ahead.

 Course Rules: All racers must stay on the Tuscobia & Wild Rivers State Trails at all times, unless course markings placed by race officials direct you otherwise (for checkpoints, or reroutes that may be necessary).
 Parts of the Tuscobia & Wild Rivers State Trails will cross roads, and will also run on roads, and you should follow the trail/road in this case.
 But diverting to a road that is near the trail is not okay.
 Of course, you may leave the trail to access a bathroom, gas station, bar, warm hotel room, etc. – just make sure you rejoin the trail at the same point you exited.